ewilson/chirpr/README.md

 ## Install Python 3 and Sqlite3

-Get Python3, pip, and Sqlite3 installed on your machine, and on the path.
-Virtualenv is optional.
-You will also need git.
+The project will require Python 3.
+Please install Python 3.5 and make sure the appropriate version of pip is available from the command line.

+Alse Sqlite 3 will be needed.

 Some of these instructions have not been tested on Windows.
 You may have a better experience if you use Git Bash instead of CMD.